nuejs/www/docs2/reference/seo-and-metadata.md

 # SEO and metadata
 Nue has a simple, hierarchical system for defining metadata to your `<head>` tag for better discoverability for search engines.

-Lets say you have a page "hello-world.md" in "blog" application directory.
+Let's say you have a page "hello-world.md" in the "blog" application directory.
 First, the global, site-wide data is taken from `site.yaml` on the root directory.

 ```
 title: Emma Bennet